csc-training/high-level-gpu-programming/README.md

 # High-Level GPU Programming

-Course material for the CSC course "High-Level GPU ProgrammingP".
+Course material for the CSC course "High-Level GPU Programming".
 The course is part of the EuroCC training activities at CSC.

 ## Agenda